Sleep Hygiene: Secrets for the Best Sleep of Your Life

 Personally, my favorite tea to drink in the evenings is Harney & Sons Chamomile or Yogi Stress Relief Honey Lavender.
 Neither of these blends have caffeine and both taste SO good – even without milk or honey.
 Although I do love to add both of those if I’m feeling fancy.

 One of the most relaxing warm drink options is Calm by Natural Vitality.
-I recommend this drink only if you’re low in magnesium, as this is a magnesium supplement.
-However, I find that because of my high stress environment, I am often low in magnesium and benefit from the calming and anti-anxiety properties that it brings.
+I recommend this drink only if you’re low in magnesium and your medical provider has approved its use, as this is a magnesium supplement.
+However, I find that because of my high stress environment, I am commonly low in magnesium and benefit from the calming and anti-anxiety properties that it brings.
 I especially love the raspberry lemon flavor.
+Make sure to follow the dosing recommendations, as it affects the flavor of the drink.

 Do Activities Without Screens